getsentry/sentry-dart/README.md

 Starting with [May 1st 2024](https://developer.apple.com/news/?id=3d8a9yyh), iOS apps are required to declare approved reasons to access certain APIs.
 This also includes third-party SDKs.
 If you are using `sentry-flutter`, update to at least version `7.17.0` to get the updated `sentry-cocoa` native iOS/macOS SDK, supporting the privacy manifest.
 All other used dependencies with file declarations are supported by Sentry packages.
-Please run `flutter pub upgrade` to get the latest dependency versions.
+Run [flutter pub upgrade](https://docs.flutter.dev/release/upgrade#upgrading-packages) to the latest compatible versions of all the dependencies.